JJNod88/jjn-pp2-tbc/README.md

 credits
-CloudConvert for webp converter imagecompressor.com to reduce image size w3schools for switch and case statements - provided a good basis for my main games win / lose capability.
+CloudConvert for webp converter imagecompressor.com to reduce image size w3schools for switch and case statements - provided a good basis for my main games win / lose capability. lovemaths for math.floor and math.random technique for creating random numbers for my array to link with my rock paper scissors

 bugs
 My three main elements of rock, paper and scissors were in global Lets. when i first began to create my code, i did not really understand where they needed to go.